 Dr. Laura Barnett (H206, 423.354.2556),

 Dr. Rick Merritt (H215, 423.279.3691) serve as coordinators/faculty advisors.

-Guidelines and policies for sanctioning student organizations can be found by clicking
+Guidelines and policies for sanctioning student organizations and clubs can be found by clicking

-Visit the Office of Leadership Programs in Room A212 of the Student Services Building for more information on student organizations at Northeast State.
+Visit the Office of Leadership Programs in Room A212 of the Student Services Building for more information on student organizations and clubs at Northeast State.